 Millennial lender Upstart just raised $32.5 million to license its tech to other companies

-One Bitcoin is now worth more than one ounce of gold
+One bitcoin is now worth more than one ounce of gold

 Upstart, a nearly five-year-old online lending company that prides itself on quickly identifying people who are less likely to default on money leant them, has raised $32.5 million in fresh funding that brings its total funding to date to around $85 million.
 Partly, the company plans to use the capital to further fuel its current growth trajectory.
-In fact, according to CEO (and former president of Google Enterprise), Dave Girouard, Upstart expects to turn profitable this year.
+In fact, according to CEO (and former president of Google Enterprise) Dave Girouard, Upstart expects to turn profitable this year.

-But the company also sees a huge opportunity in licensing its technology to banks, credit unions, and even retailers that are eager to make low-risk — and hopefully profitable — loans to to their own customers.
+But the company also sees a huge opportunity in licensing its technology to banks, credit unions, and even retailers that are eager to make low-risk — and profitable — loans to to their own customers.

 Rakuten is certainly buying into its vision.
 The Japan-based internet services giant just co-led Upstart’s newest round with an undisclosed U.S.-based asset manager.
 Earlier backers Third Point Ventures, Khosla Ventures, and First Round Capital also joined the financing.